MicrosoftDocs/fabric-docs/docs/data-warehouse/row-level-security.md

 Access to row-level data in a table is restricted by a security predicate defined as an inline table-valued function.
 The function is then invoked and enforced by a security policy.
 For filter predicates, the application is unaware of rows that are filtered from the result set.
 If all rows are filtered, then a null set will be returned.

 Filter predicates are applied while reading data from the base table.
 They affect all get operations: `SELECT`, `DELETE`, and `UPDATE`.
+Each table must have its own row-level security defined separately.
+Users who query tables without a row level security policy will view unfiltered data.

-The users can't select or delete rows that are filtered.
+Users can't select or delete rows that are filtered.
 The user can't update rows that are filtered.
 But it's possible to update rows in such a way that they'll be filtered afterward.

 Filter predicate and security policies have the following behavior: